Anti-Kickback Statute and Stark Law

 The Anti-Kickback Statute

-The Anti-Kickback Statute covers a broader range of activity than the Stark Law, and extends to all medical providers in a position to arrange or recommend medical services.
+The Anti-Kickback Statute, 42 U.S.C. § 1320a-7b(b), covers a broader range of activity than the Stark Law, and extends to all medical providers in a position to arrange or recommend medical services.
 “Referrals” under the Anti-Kickback Statute include “any item or service for which payment may be made in whole or in part under a Federal health care program.”
 While the Anti-Kickback Statute covers a broad range of activity, it also requires a showing of an “intent to induce referrals.”
-The Anti-Kickback Statute is violated where something of value is “knowingly and willfully” provided with a purpose to induce referrals.
+The criminal provisions of the Anti-Kickback Statute are violated where something of value is “knowingly and willfully” provided with a purpose to induce referrals.